-Kids Club fees are set to cover the ongoing cost of operating the program and to maintain the salaries of our talented and qualified staff at a competitive level.
-Fees are generally set annually each July.
-On the first day your child attends Kids Club, post-dated cheques dated on the first of each month for a four-month period will be required.
-Fees submitted after the 5th of the month are subject to a \$20.00 late payment charge.
+Kids Club/Day Care Connection (DCC)'s fees are set to cover the ongoing cost of operating the program and to maintain the salaries of our talented and qualified staff at a competitive level.
+Fees are generally set each January.
+Your current fee will be indicated in your acceptance letter.

-You will be required to pay for all days of care regardless of whether your child is in attendance or not.
-This includes child illness and family vacations, as well as Statutory Holidays when the school is closed.
+You will be required to pay for all days of care regardless of whether your child(ren) are in attendance or not.
+This includes child illness and family vacations, as well as Statutory Holidays when the school is closed:

-New Year's Day Civic Holiday Good Friday Family Day Thanksgiving Day Victoria Day Christmas Day Easter Monday
+New Year's Day

+Family Day

+Good Friday

+Victoria Day

+Canada Day

+Civic Holiday

+Labour Day

+Thanksgiving Day

+Christmas Day

-Canada Day Boxing Day Labour Day
+Boxing Day